So, what do all those knitting terms and words actually mean? Maybe you are looking at some knitting pattern instructions and scratching your head.

 It's used to shorten a long knitting pattern and it actually makes the pattern a little more interesting.
 It also makes it easier to read too.

 Can you imagine how long a knitting pattern would be if they spelled out every single word?
-Gees I never even thought of that.
-If it's an intricate pattern you can be reading it for hours.
+Honestly, if it's an intricate pattern you could be reading it for hours.
 Or nodding off....I'm bad for that when I read. haha

 Understanding knitting terms and phrases will get a lot easier as you go along.
-And the more you read patterns and various knitting books and such you'll find that it all starts to make more sense.
+And the more you read patterns and various knitting books you'll find that it all starts to make more sense.
 Eventually you won't even give it another thought.
 You'll just know and understand what it all means.

 I have created a basic list of common knitting terms to get you started; kind of like a knitting glossary which I will continue to add to as I go along.